0

 Tate Britain & Churchill War Rooms

-Bleecker - Bleecker’s cheeseburger is one of the best in London, making it one of the best in the world.
+Bleecker - Bleecker’s cheeseburger is one of the best in London, which also makes it one of the best in the world.

 Sticks n Sushi - As the name suggests, this is a good spot for teenagers who’ll love the yakitori sticks and well-made sushi.